-For instance, you type a word on the latin keypad the way you would pronounce it in Punjabi, and using transliteration you can convert that into Punjabi.
+For instance, you type a word on the Latin keypad the way you would pronounce it in Punjabi, and using transliteration you can convert that into Punjabi.
 It transforms a word from one alphabet to the other phonetically.

-- Easy to Integrate and Scale (Coming Soon): Scale or replicate your deployed models for higher availability and throughput and integrate them with your application through REST APIs.
+- Easy to Integrate and Scale (coming soon): Scale or replicate your deployed models for higher availability and throughput and integrate them with your application through REST APIs.

 With Transliteration you can extract entities like names, addresses, songs, etc. in your local language and convert them into the Latin (or English) alphabet to fully utilize APIs from Google Maps, Spotify and others.

 Creating NLU Data for Chatbots